THEFZNKHAN/RealTimeMarketBot/README.md

 # RealTimeMarketBot

 This Telegram bot allows users to fetch real-time stock data directly within Telegram.
-Users can select from a list of predefined stocks or enter a custom stock symbol to retrieve relevant information such as open, high, low, close prices, and volume.
+Users can select from a list of predefined stocks or enter a custom stock symbol to retrieve relevant information such as open, high, low, and close prices, and volume.

 ## Features

 - **Predefined Stocks**: Choose from a list of essential stocks such as AAPL, GOOGL, MSFT, and more.
-- **Custom Stock Symbols**: Enter custom stock symbols to fetch data for any publicly traded company.
+- **Custom Stock Symbols**: Enter custom stock symbols to fetch data for publicly traded companies.
 - **Multiple Durations**: Select from various durations including 1 minute, 5 minutes, 15 minutes, 30 minutes, 60 minutes, daily, weekly, and monthly.
 - **Interactive Interface**: User-friendly interface with inline keyboards for easy navigation.
 - **Real-time Data**: Fetches real-time stock data from an external API.